xavimarin35/Thalassa/README.md

 # Thalassa

-This is a project made by CITM students of the Tech Talent Center in Barcelona.
-We are Pol Casaú and Xavi Marín and we hope you will enjoy our game.
+This is a project made by [CITM](https://www.citm.upc.edu/) students of the TTC (Tech Talent Center) in Barcelona, in which we make our own platformer game in C & C++.

 ## Information